Obsinaan/Obsa-Gilo-wakuma-PhD-Profile/README.md

 ## 🏠 Home <a name="home"></a>

 Welcome to my GitHub profile!
 I am an Assistant Professor at **Wollega University**, Ethiopia.
-My vision is to make Wollega University a **center of excellence in Cyber Security** by 2042.

----

 ## 👤 About Me <a name="about-me"></a>